akash-akya/vix/README.md

 # Vix [![Hex.pm](https://img.shields.io/hexpm/v/vix.svg)](https://hex.pm/packages/vix)

-Vix is Elixir extension for [vips](https://libvips.github.io/libvips/).
+Vix is Elixir extension for [vips](https://libvips.github.io/libvips/) image processing library.

+### Why Vix

+Vix is a **NIF** based bindings library for libvips.
+Vix does not spwan OS processes for the operations like other libraries.
+And it can make full use of libvips [optimizations](https://libvips.github.io/libvips/API/current/How-it-works.md.html) such as joining of operations, cache etc.

-Vix is a **NIF bindings** for libvips.
-Image Operation binding are generated using vips introspection, so documentation and bindings will be in-sync with the vips version installed.
-It uses dirty IO scheduler to avoid blocking main schedulers.
+Image Operation binding are generated using vips introspection, so documentation and bindings always matches the vips version installed.

 Check [vips operation documentation](https://hexdocs.pm/vix/Vix.Vips.Operation.html) for the list of available operations and spec.